xuke18180/Stacked_Generalization/README.md

 ### Generating Result Reports

-The project includes a report generation script that creates formatted markdown reports from experiment results:
+The project includes a report generation script that creates formatted LateX (or markdown reports - uncomment some lines in the main() function) from experiment results:

 ```bash
 # Generate reports from latest experiment run